ankane/searchkick/README.md

 ### Inconsistent Scores

-Elasticsearch was built to be distributed.
-However, with a low number of documents, the default settings can give us incorrect results.
+Due to the distributed nature of Elasticsearch, you can get incorrect results when the number of documents in the index is low.
 You can [read more about it here](http://www.elasticsearch.org/blog/understanding-query-then-fetch-vs-dfs-query-then-fetch/).
 To fix this, set the search type to `dfs_query_and_fetch`.
 Alternatively, you can just use one shard with `settings: {number_of_shards: 1}`.

 ## Installation